Go Back SmartClient Forums > Smart GWT Technical Q&A

 project?

-Yes, the vast majority of the features of the Pro product apply.
-The SQL/Hibernate connectors
+In addition, the vast majority of the server-side features of the Pro product apply regardless

-are a comparatively small portion of Pro.
+of whether you're using SQL or Hibernate.
 See this overview of Pro features that apply with

 custom persistence logic and this overview of the best pattern for plugging other persistence